o2r-project/api/docs/compendium/public_share.md

 Upon successful download from the public share, the `id` for the new compendium is returned.

+!!! note "Required user level"

+    The user creating a new compendium must have the required [user level](../user.md#user-levels).

 ```bash
 curl -d "content_type=compendium_v1" \
     -d "share_url=https://uni-muenster.sciebo.de/index.php/s/G8vxQ1h50V4HpuA"  \